Lemoncode/react-typescript-samples/hooks/13_LoginForm/Readme.md

 Ok, we can navigate whenever we click on the login page.

-- Let's keep on progressing, now is time to collect the username and password info, and check if password is valid or not.
+- Let's keep on progressing, now it is time to collect the username and password info, and check if password is valid or not.

-- Let's define an entity for the loginInfo let's create the following path and file
+- Let's define an entity for the loginInfo.
+Let's create the following path and file

 _src/model/login.ts_